-This year's Rodeo and Chedeski fire destroyed hundreds of thousands of acres of forest land in the vicinity, but luckily Baldy was spared.
+The Rodeo and Chedeski fire of 2002 and Wallow fire of 2011 destroyed hundreds of thousands of acres of forest land in the vicinity, but luckily Baldy was spared.
 There was no sign of the fire damage along the trails or within eye shot.

 From Show Low, drive south and east on AZ-260 for 40 minutes, past Hon Dah and McNary.
 Turn right on 273 as if you are going to the Sunrise Ski Resort.
 Drive on 273 for about 8 miles, past the entrance for Sunrise.
 The pavement soon ends and 273 turns into a well-maintained graded dirt road passable by most 2WD passenger cars.